yetanalytics/project-persephone/README.md

 ### Validation on Pattern

 Each Pattern is essentially a regular expression on Statement Templates, which can be composed from other Patterns.
-Internally, after compilation with `profile->fsms`, each Pattern is returned as a map with `:id`, `:dfa`, and `:nfa` values; the latter two different FSMs:
+Internally, after compilation with `profile->fsms`, each Pattern is returned as a map with `:id`, `:dfa`, and optionally `:nfa` values; the latter two different FSMs:
 - `:dfa` is a (mostly: see below) deterministic, minimized FSM used for efficient matching of Statements against a Pattern.
 - `:nfa` is a non-deterministic NFA with pattern metadata associated with each of its states.
-It is used to reconstruct the path from the primary pattern to the template when constructing match failure data.
+If present, it is used to reconstruct the path from the primary pattern to the template when constructing match failure data.

 (NOTE: Unlike "true" DFAs, `:dfa` allows for some level of non-determinism, since a Statement may match against multiple Templates.)